 The State of California recognizes the benefits of the outdoors during this challenging time of COVID-19.
 As such, State Parks is working with local officials on a phased and regionally-driven approach to increase access at park units where compliance with state and local public health ordinances can be achieved.

 The stay-at-home modifications do not mean things are going back to normal.
-Governor Newsom’s Stay-at-Home Order asks Californians to stay close to home, maintain physical distancing and avoid congregating with others outside their immediate household.
+Governor Newsom’s Stay-at-Home Order asks Californians to stay close to home, maintain physical distancing, wear a face covering and avoid congregating with others outside their immediate household.
 The operations of the park system have been modified to provide an outdoor experience that reduces the risk of exposure to COVID-19 and modifications at each park may vary.
 Consequently, the public is advised to plan ahead—check the webpage of their local outdoor destination before leaving home to find out if it is open, what new guidelines are in effect and if parking is available.